Nine men's morris: Phase 1: placing pieces

 Nine men's morris starts on an empty board.

 The game begins with an empty board.
 The players determine who plays first and then take turns.
 During the first phase, a player's turn consists of placing a man from the player's hand onto an empty point.
 If a player is able to place three pieces on contiguous points in a straight line, vertically or horizontally, they have formed a mill, which allows them to remove one of the opponent's pieces from the board.
 A piece in an opponent's mill, however, can be removed only if no other pieces are available.
 After all men have been placed, phase two begins.

 Phase 2: moving pieces

 Players continue to alternate moves, this time moving a man to an adjacent point each turn.
 A piece may not "jump" another piece.
 Players continue to try to form mills and remove the opponent's pieces as in phase one.
-If all a player's pieces get blocked in (where they are unable to move to an adjacent, empty space) that player loses.
+If all of a player's pieces get blocked in (where they are unable to move to an adjacent, empty space) that player loses.
 A player can "break" a mill by moving a piece out of an existing mill, then moving it back to form the same mill a second time (or any number of times), each time removing one of the opponent's men.
 The act of removing an opponent's man is sometimes called "pounding" the opponent.
 When one player has been reduced to three men, phase three begins.